 The studio model that NuVu offers provides students with the opportunity to problem-solve through creating and building.
 The curriculum at NuVu is based on the architectural studio model.
 Students are presented with an open-ended topic and, within a two-week studio framework, they work collaboratively among themselves to create both a problem and a solution.

-Studios are multidisciplinary and may require robotics, coding, fabrication, electronic and/or a variety of other technological skills.
-Through this curriculum, students have the opportunity to create, make and build.
-At Nuvu, it is less about the end result or the project and more about how the students iterate, synthesize feedback and come up with solutions–often a messy process.
+Studios are multidisciplinary and may require data analytics, robotics, coding, communication, fabrication, electronic other maker skills.
+Through these applied and integrated learning experience, students have the opportunity to create, make and build.
+At Nuvu, the product is important but it’s more about how you attack complex problems, incorporate feedback, and persevere to solutions.

-During my visit to NuVu, students were working diligently, and they were self-directed.
+2. Culture of trust and respect.
+On both visits to NuVu, students were self-directed and diligent.
 They certainly had some background in building and the time to learn the skills that they were applying, but overall they were trusted to be on task and working on their projects.
 Coaches and experts circulated to address questions and support students.

 The picture below shows a system employed by NuVu where students can sign up to use tools and machines needed to complete their projects–totally student created and maintained.

-Students produce products and then showcase them in their online portfolios.
+3. Professional products.
+Students produce high-quality products and then showcase them in their online portfolios (a key tenet of high-quality project-based learning).
 They have a beautiful online platform to use and the tools (see image and video studio below) to use and share their work.
 Students receive feedback from experts, such as visual/media artists and designers, about how to craft and deliver great presentations and portfolios.
 Students clearly have a lot of pride in their work.
-Check out some of the students projects.
+(Check out some of the student projects.)